-- a) Meeting the law enforcement needs of the unincorporated areas of the County, as well as several municipalities, through the Sheriff's Department which patrols, investigates crime, executes court orders, serves papers and eviction notices, and collects judgements. - b) Conducting medical examinations and autopsies of deaths, as specified by State Law. - c) Providing School Liaison officers in middle and high schools throughout the County. - d) Aiding the community before, during, and after disasters. - e) Meeting space needs for detention facilities for the adult and youth populations of the County. - f) Providing adequate facilities for the state administered Court system. - g) Providing responsive and professional fire protection to unincorporated areas of the County. - h) Providing assistance related to animal control through picking up strays, unwanted, sick or injured animals, and dangerous and aggressive animals. - i) Providing safe, humane housing for strays, abandoned, abused, and impounded animals, as well as providing euthanasia for unwanted animals. - j) Enforcing state and local laws concerning animals, and investigating animal bites and reports of animal cruelty. - k) Providing child welfare programs including Child Protective Services, foster care, and adoptions. - I) Providing special financial support to endeavors of the state administered District Attorney's office. - 2) Create a community that is healthy.
+- a) Meeting the law enforcement needs of the unincorporated areas of the County, as well as several municipalities, through the Sheriff's Department which patrols, investigates crime, executes court orders, serves papers and eviction notices, and collects judgements. - b) Conducting medical examinations and autopsies of deaths, as specified by State Law. - Providing School Liaison officers in middle and high schools in the unincorporated areas of the County. - d) Aiding the community before, during, and after disasters. - e) Meeting space needs for detention facilities for the adult and youth populations of the County. - f) Providing adequate facilities for the State-administered Court system. - g) Providing responsive and professional fire protection to unincorporated areas of the County. - h) Providing assistance related to animal control through picking up strays, unwanted, sick or injured animals, and dangerous and aggressive animals. - i) Providing safe, humane housing for strays, abandoned, abused, and impounded animals, as well as providing euthanasia for unadoptable animals. - j) Enforcing state and local laws concerning animals, and investigating animal bites and reports of animal cruelty. - k) Providing child welfare programs including Child Protective Services, foster care, and adoptions. - I) Providing special financial support to endeavors of the state administered District Attorney's office.

+2) Create a community that is healthy.

-The CenterPoint Human Services, Public Health, NC Cooperative Ext., Environmental Affairs, Emergency Services and Animal Control departments include funds to meet this goal.
+The CenterPoint Human Services, Public Health, NC Cooperative Extension Service, Environmental Assistance and Protection, Emergency Services and Animal Control departments include funds to meet this goal.
 It will be accomplished by:

-- a) Providing services for the treatment of mental illness, developmental disabilities, and alcohol and drug abuse. - b) Supporting strategies that reduce teen pregnancy, infant mortality, HIV and other sexually transmitted diseases, substance abuse, dental disease, and other negative forces in the community. - c) Starting and/or continuing programs which are relevant and comprehensive of Forsyth County community health needs, as determined by the Board of Health and the Health Director. - d) Providing nutrition counseling, dental hygiene, and speech/hearing services. - e) Providing nutrition education and food vouchers to breast-feeding and pregnant women, as well as infants and children. - f) Supporting strategies that will ensure clean air and water, sanitary food handling establishments, hotels, motels, and other institutions as specified by state law. - g) Providing adult health services, maternal and child health services, and communicable disease services. - h) Maintaining responsive and professional emergency ambulance services throughout all areas of the County, both incorporated and unincorporated. - i) Providing the rabies guarantine program.
+- a) Providing services for the treatment of mental illness, developmental disabilities, and alcohol and drug abuse. - b) Supporting strategies that reduce teen pregnancy, infant mortality, HIV and other sexually transmitted diseases, substance abuse, dental disease, and other negative forces in the community. - c) Starting and/or continuing programs which are relevant and comprehensive of Forsyth County community health needs, as determined by the Board of Health and the Health Director. - d) Providing nutrition counseling, dental hygiene, and speech/hearing services. - e) Providing nutrition education and food vouchers to breast-feeding and pregnant women, as well as infants and children. - f) Supporting strategies that will ensure clean air and water, sanitary food handling establishments, hotels, motels, and other institutions as specified by state law. - g) Providing adult health services, maternal and child health services, and communicable disease services. - h) Maintaining responsive and professional emergency ambulance services throughout all areas of the County both incorporated and unincorporated. - i) Providing the rabies quarantine program. - 3) Create a community in which to live that is convenient and pleasant.